AndersGroengaard/pyfoil/README.md

 Amongst other things the GUI and the code supports:
-* <b> Generating one or more NACA Airfoils: </b>
+* <b> Generating one or more analytical Airfoils: </b>
- Currently the NACA foil families that can be generated are:
+ Currently the foil families that can be generated analytically are:
   - NACA 4-Digit
   - NACA 4-Digit Modified
   - NACA 5-Digit
   - NACA 16-Series
-* Fetch historical airfoils
+  - Joukowski
+  - Biconvex

+* <b> Fetch database airfoils: </b> The code contains a database of airfoils that you can import.
+These have byen obtained from:
+  - Webscraping the UIUC database
+  - Splining images from research articles
 * Create multi-element airfoils.